tj/connect-useragent/Readme.md

 # connect-useragent

-  A small Connect user-agent middleware exposing user-agent details to your application and views.
+  A tiny Connect user-agent middleware exposing user-agent details to your application and views.
 A good idea by @guille backed by @3rd-Eden's [useragent](https://github.com/3rd-Eden/useragent) module.

 ## Installation